flea control

 Indoor flea control is most effective when integrated with other preventive measures.
 Relying solely on flea spray indoors may not fully eliminate the problem.
 Consider these complementary strategies:

-Use veterinarian-recommended flea prevention treatments on pets, such as oral medications, topical treatments, or flea collars.
-This reduces the chance of pets bringing fleas indoors.
+• Pet Flea Control: Use veterinarian-recommended flea prevention treatments on pets, such as oral medications, topical treatments, or flea collars.
+This reduces the likelihood that pets will bring fleas indoors.

-Since fleas often originate outdoors, treating the yard is essential.
-Yard flea treatment reduces flea populations in outdoor spaces where pets frequent, limiting indoor infestations.
+• Yard Flea Treatment: Since fleas often originate outdoors, treating the yard is essential.
+Yard flea treatment reduces flea populations in outdoor spaces frequented by pets, limiting indoor infestations.

 When to Call Professionals for Flea Control